Meilyn22/DSProject/Set.md

 (*Source*: Freecodecamp.org)

 A set can contain any number of elements regardless of type (integer, float, tuple, string etc).
-However, a set cannot have mutable elements like lists, sets or dictionaries as its elements.
+However, a set cannot have mutable elements like lists, sets or dictionaries as its elements (A frozen set can resolve this problem).

 ```python
 # set of integers